 4 // Learn to repair your clothes

 Final point: Learn to sew and repair your clothes, so you won’t have to buy new ones for minor reasons.
 My track pants just ripped a long hole in the seam, and while I wore it like that a couple of times, the horrified look my mother gave me when she saw it was the turning point.
 I didn’t stop wearing it; I did the adult thing and sewed up the seam myself!
-I felt good about myself, I spent zero dollars, and I continue to have a perfectly fine pair of track pants.
+I felt good about that, I spent zero dollars, and I continue to have a perfectly fine pair of track pants.

 Also, learn to take good care of your clothes (washing, ironing, etc as per the material).
 Good maintenance of garments will result in their longevity.
+And, finally, when you’re done with them, sell your old clothes online.

 If you’re interested in starting a circular fashion brand, check out this article.
 After all, circular fashion may become a $5 trillion industry.
 Check out Eleven Radius, a collaboration platform for circular fashion brands and service providers.
 And also Ellen McArthur Foundation’s Make Fashion Circular initiative.